ziirish/burp-ui/docs/upgrading.rst

   ``:AUTH`` suffix (so ``BASIC`` becomes ``BASIC:AUTH``, etc.).
   Please make sure you rename those sections accordingly so you won't be locked out.
+- **Breaking** - the ``bui-agent`` will now exit when its *system* requirements are not met at startup time (that is: the burp-server must be up and running and the burp-client used by burp-ui must be able to reach the burp-server).
+  A new timeout has been added though in order for ``bui-agent`` to wait for the burp-server to be ready.

 v0.6.0
 ------